scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

         * You must set third priority to this rule.
     * Add new Outbound rules to the Ledger Network ACLs to allow all access to the internet.
     * Add Ledger private subnets to subnet associations of the Ledger Network ACLs.
-    * Add new Inbound rules to the Auditor Network ACLs to allow the Auditor Envoy LoadBalancer (40051, 40052) access from the Ledger and Client.
+    * Add new Inbound rules to the Auditor Network ACLs to allow the Auditor Envoy LoadBalancer (e.g., 40051, 40052 by default) access from the Ledger and Client.
         * You must set high priority to this rule.
     * Add new Inbound rules to the Auditor Network ACLs to allow ssh access from the internet.
         * You must set second priority to this rule.